Exmark Z Turf Equipment Backyard Life

 Compost

-The ultimate give-back, compost is rich material made from decomposed food items like fruit and vegetable peelings, eggshells, used tea bags and coffee grounds.
+The ultimate give-back and green option, compost is rich material made from decomposed food items like fruit and vegetable peelings, eggshells, used tea bags and coffee grounds.
 You can compost raked-up leaves, grass clippings, and mulch that’s started breaking down or become moldy.
 Earthworms love the dense nutrients, and—as with newspaper—you can less of it than had you used mulch, alone.

 Burlap